Pratap99376/AnvPy/README.md

 ![AnvPy IDE](https://raw.githubusercontent.com/CodeStudio0/ADP/main/icon.png)
-# AnvPy - Android Python Builder
+# AnvPy - Android Versatile Python
 This app has the capability to test and deploy your Python Kivy and Pygame projects into Android APK.
 You can use its in-built code editor to run and test your projects in real time and in a real Android OS Environment.

 # Why AnvPy ?